huangshuwei/vue-click-helper/README.md

 # vue-click-helper

-A Vue directive  to distinguish between click and double click.
+A Vue2 directive to handle click event and dblclick event on same element

 ## Introduction